 You can put an actual number on the lifetime value of your patients, says Riskind.
 While the total for one year may not look very impressive, when you project five, 10, or 25 years into the future, you begin to see the true lifetime value of each patient.

-To determine the lifetime value of a patient, first determine the gross annual profit margin for an average patient by subtracting care and administrative costs from reimbursement utilization.
+To calculate the lifetime value of a patient, first determine the gross annual profit margin for an average patient by subtracting care and administrative costs from reimbursement utilization.
 Now, multiply that figure by the number of years of the patient relationship.
 Finally, subtract any patient acquisition costs.

 Formula courtesy of Qualtrics (click to expand chart)